sylk80/berlinclock3/docs/NOTES.md

 :heavy_exclamation_mark: Then the fourth row is ON with 2/3 light

-:heavy_exclamation_mark: And the fourth row's  second element is Y and third element is 0 / Y
+:heavy_exclamation_mark: And the fourth row's  second element is Y and third element is 0 / R

 ### Unit tests